informalsystems/hermes/docs/disclosure-log.md

 ##### Problem statement

 Related issues: [#71](https://github.com/informalsystems/ibc-rs/issues/71) and [#61](https://github.com/informalsystems/ibc-rs/issues/61).
-The problem is more thorougly described in #61, but for completeness sake we restated it here in a compact form.
+The problem is more thoroughly described in #61, but for the sake of completenes we restated it here in a compact form.

 The liveness property that a correct relayer should provide is eventual delivery.
 Assuming some source chain `A`, destination chain `B`, and an IBC item `X` (e.g., connection, channel, or packet) on chain `A`, we can define this property as follows: